 Tendering procedures shall comply with the PCR 2015.
-The relevant Operational Director shall select the tendering procedure in consultation with the Divisional Manager - Audit, Procurement and Operational Finance in accordance with Procurement Standing Order 1.5.1.
+The relevant Operational Director shall select the tendering procedure in consultation with the Divisional Manager - Audit, Procurement and Operational Finance or nominated officer in accordance with Procurement Standing Order 1.5.1.

-PART 3: STANDING ORDERS FOR CONTRACTS BELOW THE PUBLIC CONTRACT REGULATIONS 2015 (PCR 2015) VALUE THRESHOLD
+PART 3: STANDING ORDERS FOR CONTRACTS BELOW THE PUBLIC CONTRACT REGULATIONS (PCR) 2015 VALUE THRESHOLDS INCLUSIVE OF VAT